kjothen/bamboo/README.md

 * `numcloj.ndarray` for additional operations on "ndarrays"

->During development, it is highly recommended that you use the clojure.spec "checked" version of the libraries, eg. `bamboo.checked.core`, toalidate function arguments against the specification.
+>During development, it is highly recommended that you use the clojure.spec "checked" version of the libraries, eg. `bamboo.checked.core`, to validate function arguments against the specification.
 In production, revert to using the unchecked versions for improved performance.